maximotus/cv-dl22-text-to-photofit-GAN/proposal-Schubert-Erler.md

 ## Hardware

 We have access to a private machine.
-We are not sure if its sufficient.
+We are not sure if it's sufficient.
 We consider the option to use Azure for Students or the cip pool.